 - Do not delay your treatment—follow up for the placement of the permanent filling as advised to avoid damaging the tooth permanently.

-- Call Dr. Layth Ghanim and our team if you experience severe swelling or pain, or have questions.
+- Call Dr. Dr. Layth Ghanim and our team if you experience severe swelling or pain, or have questions.

 Teeth Cleaning (Deep Cleaning):